-Guide to Cybersecurity Due Diligence in M&A Transactions
+How to Perform Cybersecurity Due Diligence in Mergers & Acquisitions

-The below guide to cybersecurity due diligence in M&A transactions aims to shed light on the importance of investigating cyber issues of a target company and shows that its results may affect the final terms of the acquisition agreement.
+The guide below aims to shed light on the importance of investigating the cyber issues of a target company and show that its results may affect the final terms of the acquisition agreement.

 Cyber due diligence

-M&A practitioners should also realize that absolutely every industry sector requires cyber due diligence, not just the most digitally advanced.
+M&A practitioners should also realize that cyber threats are not limited to tech-driven industries — every sector faces risks, making cybersecurity due diligence essential in all M&A transactions.
 The statistics below demonstrate what sectors suffer from cyber attacks most frequently.

 security risks